stpope/CSL6/README.md

 development tools of their platforms, e.g., Xcode on the Mac, Eclipse on Linux, or Visual Studio on MS-Windows) who also know some software sound synthesis language such as Csound or SuperCollider (see Curtis Roads' "Computer Music Tutorial").
+It also helps to have used the JUCE library, or at least to have downloaded it and compiled and run its own demo app.

 ![alt text](http://fastlabinc.com/CSL/classes.jpg)